Ridensium/jamipy/docs/docs/checkers.md

 </details>

-non publick class constructor for the RadioButton and CheckBox based on the Label
+class constructor for the RadioButton and CheckBox based on the Label